hemant4494/AI/Glossary.md

 * **Artificial intelligence (AI):** a body of techniques that allow computers to do things that, when humans do them, are considered evidence of intelligence.

+* **Chatbot:** a conversational agent that communicates with humans via a text or voice interface.
+The term is derived from "chatter" + "robot".
+Chatbots are a promising technology for online customer service applications where they help people find information about products or services.
+The simplest chatbots just search for keywords and return scripted replies, but more sophisticated chatbots may fall in the category of intelligent assistants.

 * **Machine learning:** A subfield of Artificial Intelligence focusing on techniques that improve a computer's performance on tasks by analyzing _training data_.
 Three important types of machine learning are _supervised learning_, _unsupervised learning_, and _reinforcement learning_.
 Modern AI applications, such as speech recognition systems, are often constructed using machine learning techniques applied to huge training sets.

 * **Natural language:** the language people use to communicate with each other in everyday life.
 This is distinct from computer languages used for programming or for giving commands to a computer.
 Computer languages have a rigid vocabulary and syntax, while natural language is fluid and ambiguous, and includes phenomena such as imagery, humor, sarcasm, and alliteration.
 Natural language understanding is difficult for computers.